Dwarf seahorse: Reproduction

 Although, as every other seahorse species, it is the male that carries the offspring, they must still compete to access a mate.
 Males will tail wrestle and snap their heads toward each other and make clicking sounds during competition for access to a female.
 They display an eloquent courtship dance that begins each morning until copulation takes place.

-Females initiate courtship behavior by entering the male’s territory.
+Females initiate courtship behavior by entering the male's territory.
 Once she has entered his territory, the male initiates the actual behavior.
 In the first courtship phase the male and female change color and take turns quivering.
 This phase lasts for one to two mornings before copulation.
 The following phases of courtship behavior occur on the day of copulation.
 During the second phase the female displays a pointing posture with the head pointed upward.
 In return the male displays quivering and pumping behaviors in response to the females pointing.
-In the third phase the male assumes the pointing posture in response to the female’s pointing.
+In the third phase the male assumes the pointing posture in response to the female's pointing.
 Finally, in the last phase of the courtship behavior, the pair repeatedly rise in the water column.
 The male pumps his tail toward his body and eventually the pair intertwine their tails.
-The female inserts her ovipositor and transfers the eggs into the male’s brood pouch during the final rise in the water column.
+The female inserts her ovipositor and transfers the eggs into the male's brood pouch during the final rise in the water column.
 After eggs are deposited, the male rocks back and forth to settle the eggs in its pouch.

-Males carry between 3 to 55 soon-to-be younglings in their brood pouch for around 10 days before releasing them.
+Males carry between 3 and 55 soon-to-be younglings in their brood pouch for around 10 days before releasing them.
 Just born dwarf seahorses are 7 to 9 mm long, while the diameter of the eggs in the pouch was around 1.3 mm.

 Although females could technically mate with several males, seahorses form strict monogamous pair bonds for an entire season at least, a rare sight in fish species.
-Female seahorses remain faithful during the pregnancy by returning to the male’s territory each day for an early morning greeting.
+Female seahorses remain faithful during the pregnancy by returning to the male's territory each day for an early morning greeting.
 During the greeting, the pair change colors and dance together for about 6 minutes.
 Adult dwarf seahorses are iteroparous, meaning that they have multiple reproductive cycles in the course of their lifetime, in this case 2 per month.

 Dwarf seahorses remate within 4 to 20 hours after the young have been released from the brood pouch.
 This may occur throughout the breeding season.
 The breeding season starts in mid-February and ends in late October, depending on day length and water temperature.